with Dr. David Bullard and Zesho Susan O'Connell

 This workshop will provide roadmaps for having healing conversations after the breakdowns created by disappointment or anger in intimacy.
-We will examine roadblocks to the healing that deep listening provides, and explore four mantras suggested by Thich Nhat Hanh and other specific ways to help us break through the impasses often experienced in emotionally close relationships.
-In addition to discussion, we will utilize group and dyadic exercises and brief personal writing to help us become more present and to increase resilience after reactivity and defensiveness, all while deepening our wisdom and compassion.
+We will examine roadblocks to closeness and the healing that deep listening provides, together with other specific ways to help us break through the impasses often experienced in emotionally close relationships.
+In addition to discussion, we will use group and dyadic exercises and brief personal writing to help us become more present and to increase resilience after reactivity and defensiveness, all while deepening our wisdom and compassion.

 Together we will study how to better engage and embody relevant Zen practices, paired with practical teachings learned from many years of helping couples have deeper conversations and healing.